 6. Tea Tree Oil

 Tea tree oil is a totally natural product.
 Therefore it is safe for all parts of the body, right?
 Nope.
 "It can do more harm than good," Dr. Ross says.

 Tea tree oil has been identified as an antifungal to yeast, so some say it's good to use in the case of a yeast infection.
 But the vulva is a very sensitive area, and the risks of irritation when using this method are great.
 Tea tree oil has astringent effects on skin, so you could experience discomfort or burns.
 Talk to your OBGYN about other alternatives to taking care of a yeast infection.

 7. Anything That Has Been In Or Around Your Butt

 This includes condoms, sex toys, fingers, penises, toilet paper, etc. When fecal bacteria from your anus climbs into your vagina, it could easily lead to a urinary tract infection (UTI).
 No matter what it is, if it's been in your butt, thoroughly wash it before you put it in or around other intimate areas.

 8. An Electric Toothbrush

-Women have been known to use these vaginally for their vibrating pleasure.
-But while they might do the trick just fine on your clitoris (you know, if you're running super low on options), don't explore what it's like to use an electric toothbrush internally.
-Electric toothbrushes are household products that weren't made to be inside your vag, and with all the bacteria from your dirty mouth living on them, they could easily cause irritation or, worse, fissures and infections in or on your vag.
+People have been known to use these for their vibrating pleasure.
+But while they might do the trick on your clitoris (you know, if you're running super low on options), don't explore what it's like to use an electric toothbrush internally.
+Electric toothbrushes are household products that weren't made to be inside you, and with all the bacteria from your dirty mouth living on them, they could easily cause irritation or, worse, fissures and infections in or on your vulva or vagina.

 9. Oil-Based Lubricants